Professor Morag Shiach, MA (Glasgow) MA (McGill) PhD (Cambridge)

 - Rosie Langridge, ‘Modernism in the Post Office.’
-Co-supervised with Sam Halliday (submitting 2016)
+Co-supervised with Sam Halliday (2016)

 As Director of Creativeworks London, I work with an exciting range of people from London’s universities, cultural institutions, and SMEs within the creative and cultural economy.
 CWL was funded from 2012-2016 by the AHRC and also by the European Regional Development Fund.
 More information about how this enabled research collaborations, support for doctoral students and early-career researchers to spend time working with creative SMEs, and for creative entrepreneurs to collaborate with London’s universities, as well as the many and varied impacts of this work, can be found here.

 Creativeworks London is now developing exciting new work focussed on impact and engagement.
 The first new project, which has been funded by the AHRC, is Creative Hubs and Urban Development Goals (UK/Brazil).
-It will begin in October 2016 and run until May 2017.
+It ran from October 2016 and run until July 2017.